mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 let store = Store(reducer: reducer, state: initialState)
 ```

-To trigger a state change, for example when the user signs in or out, we send the appropriate action to the `dispatch(_:)` method.
+To trigger a state change, for example when the user signs out of their account, we send the appropriate action to the `dispatch(_:)` method.

 ```swift
 store.dispatch(.signOut)
 ```

 We're halfway there.
-What's missing is a mechanism to notify subscribers when the state changes.
+What we're missing is a mechanism to notify interested parties when the state changes.
 This is where RxSwift and its `BehaviorSubject` (or some alternative, e.g. [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift)) comes in handy.

 ```swift
 import RxSwift